South African springhare

+Etymology and taxonomy

+The springhare was named in English by William John Burchell in 1822, who derived "springhare" from the Afrikaans name springhaas.
+The generic name Pedetes comes from the Greek Πηδητές (Pidités), meaning "leaper or dancer".
+The specific name capensis, a Latin word meaning "of the Cape", refers to the Cape of Good Hope and Cape Province, the species' type locality.

+Originally named as Yerbua capensis by Johann Reinhold Forster in 1778, using a genus that was applied to kangaroos in the previous year by Eberhard August Wilhelm von Zimmermann, the species (at the time considered monotypic, since the East African springhare was not identified until 1902) was renamed to Dipus cafer by Johann Friedrich Gmelin in 1788, placing it in the jerboa family.
+The genus Pedetes was created by Caroli Illigeri in 1811, when the species was renamed Pedetes cafer; contemporary naturalists would recognize the precedence of the specific name capensis and corrected the species to P. capensis in the early 19th century.

 Characteristics

 The springhare resembles a small kangaroo with well-developed hind legs, short front legs, and a long tail which comprises half of its body length.
 As well as a long tail, springhares have relatively large eyes and ears.
-Adults can attain 80 cm in length and weigh an average of 2.5-3.5 kg.
+Adults can attain 80 cm in length (including the tail) and weigh an average of 2.5-3.5 kg.
 Similar to kangaroos, they are also saltatorial animals who use their tails for balance.
 Springhares are reported to be able to make hops of 20 cm and leaps of 2 m.

 Springhares have long, soft fur, which shortens around the legs, heads, and ears.
 The colour of this mammal varies from a reddish-brown on its upperparts to an off-white belly and a black tip on the tail.
 Sometimes the ear tips are also black.
 Young springhares have finer and fluffier fur and usually have black patches of fur under their hind feet and in a patch of black under their tail base.

 Springhares have a different number of toes on their forelegs and hindlegs.
 Their short forelegs have five digits, each ending in a long, sharp, curved claw, which can be 16 millimetres long. their long hindlegs have four digits, three of which are visibly developed and equipped with a strong triangular nail.

 The oldest recorded individual was 88 months (7 years and 4 months) old.